 What are occupational diseases?

-Occupational diseases are chronic disorders that arises because of the kind of work or occupational activity you do.
+Occupational diseases are chronic disorders that arise because of the kind of work or occupational activity you do.
 Some occupational diseases are specific conditions listed in the North Carolina Workers’ Compensation Act.
-These include asbestosis, silicosis, synovitis, tenosynovitis, bursitis and exposure to certain chemicals and toxins.
+These include asbestosis, silicosis, synovitis, tenosynovitis, bursitis, and exposure to certain chemicals and toxins.

-There is also a catch all provision, which defines “occupational diseases” as any disease you carry where your job exposed you to a greater risk of contracting the disease than other members of the public, or where your exposure significantly contributed or was a significant factor causing the disease’s development can be characterized as an occupational disease.
+There is also a catch all provision, which defines “occupational diseases” as any disease you carry where your job exposed you to a greater risk of contracting the disease than other members of the public, or where your exposure significantly contributed to or was a significant factor causing the disease’s development.

-As an injured employee, you may qualify to be paid for time out of work if an occupational diseases kept you from being able to perform your job—or any job—for a temporary or permanent period of time.
+As an injured employee, you may qualify to be paid for time out of work if an occupational disease kept you from being able to perform your job for a temporary or permanent period of time.

 Occupational lung disease